e-senturk/G531GD-GT-GU-Hackintosh/README.md

 - Can be disabled unsupported NVME SSD - Micron 2200V:(https://github.com/acidanthera/bugtracker/issues/732)

 ## Bugs:
-- No Nvidia 1650 and No HDMI (Can't be fixed) Can be disabled and re-enabled with VirtualBiosMods(thanks to @serdeliuk)
+- No Nvidia 1650 and No HDMI (Can't be fixed)
 - Trackpad Buttons not working properly works only when you touch trackpad touch area.
 (No fix for that yet)
-- No support for Intel Wi-Fi.
-For now need to replace WifiCard DW1820A is recommended.
-- AsusSMC is not working in Catalina its a common bug.
-You cant use most fn keys and set backlight brightness.
-In keyboard settings you can set fnbrightness keys for screen.
-It has to work with mojave didn't tested.
+- Some fn keys are not working its under progress.
 - Numberpad is not working (Probably it never will)
 - You tell me.

-## Installation:
+# Installation:
-### OPENCORE
+## OPENCORE
 - First read opencore installation docs for more info (https://github.com/acidanthera/OpenCorePkg).
 - Edit your device SMBIOS info as MacbookPro 15.1 with your own values.(You might want to use OpenCore Configurator).
 - If you want to install it only single drive install OS X first then Windows after all installation complete.